lbhopper/ruby-push/README.md

 # pushover-ruby
- Ruby code utilizing the Pushover API
+ Ruby code utilizing the Pushover API and an added bash script to check notification limits on your account.
-# Usage
+# Ruby Usage
  ruby pushover_template.rb "Title" "Message" "Weight"
+# Bash Usage
+ bash .lim (or) ./.lim